reagent-project/reagent/doc/CreatingReagentComponents.md

    [my-component 1 2 3]]) ;; Be sure to put the Reagent class in square brackets to force it to render!
 ```

+Note the `old-argv` above in the signature for `component-did-mount`.
+Many of these Reagent lifecycle method analogs take `prev-argv` or `old-argv` (see the docstring for `reagent/create-class` for a full listing).
+These `argv` arguments include the component constructor as the first argument, which should generally be ignored.
+This is the same format returned by `(reagent/argv this)`.

+Alternately, you can use `(reagent/props this)` and `(reagent/props children)`, but, conceptually, these don't map as clearly to the `argv` concept.
+Specifically, the arguments to your render function are actually passed as children (not props) to the underlying React component, **unless the first argument is a map.**   If the first argument is a map, then that map is passed as props, and the rest of the arguments are passed as children.
+Using `props` and `children` may read a bit cleaner, but you do need to pay attention to whether you're passing a props map or not.

+Finally, note that some react lifecycle methods take `prevState` and `nextState`.
+Because state management provides its own state management system, there is no access to these parameters in the lifecycle methods.

-At the time of writing, the official reagent tutorial doesn't show how to do `Form-3` `components` in the way shown above, and instead suggests that you use `with-meta`, which is clumsy and inferior.
-So I won't show that method here, but be aware that an alternative way exists to achieve the same outcome.
+It is possible to create `Form-3` `components` using `with-meta`.
+However, `with-meta` is a bit clumsy and has no advantages over the above method, but be aware that an alternative way exists to achieve the same outcome.

 **Rookie mistake**